researchart/fse20/submissions/reusable/mtfuzz/README.md

 ### Intro
 MTFuzz is a novel neural network assisted fuzzer based on multi-task learning technique.
 It uses a NN to learn a compact embedding of input file for multiple fuzzing tasks (i.e., predicting different types of code coverage).
 The compact embedding is used to guide effective mutation by focusing on hot bytes.
 Our results show MTFuzz uncovers 11 previously unseen bugs and achieves an average of 2x more edge coverage compared with 5 state-of-the-art fuzzers on 10 real-world programs.

+### How to reproducing results
+To reproduce our main results reported in paper Table.4, please check INSTALL.md and source/programs directory.
+There are 2 ways to run our tools.

+- Run MTFuzz on your local system with a GPU (Nvidia 1080 Ti/Nvidia K80 or higher is recommended).
+- Run MTFuzz on an pre-configured AWS VM with GPU in case reviewers don't have proper GPU resources.
+We already set up a vanilla Ubuntu 18.04 with Nvidia K80 on AWS for reviewers.
+The credential to access the AWS VM is shared with PC chair through email.

 ### Prerequisite
 - Python 3.7
 - Tensorflow-gpu 1.15.0